pivotal-cf/pivotal-ui/CORE_TEAM_DOCS.md

 Accepting components with unpublished changes is hard to do in isolation.

-  5. Go to the pivotal-ui working directory:
+  7. Go to the pivotal-ui working directory:
   `$ cd pivotal-ui`
-  4. Run the server:
+  6. Run the server:
   `$ sinopia .sinopia/config.yaml`
-  3. Login with `test`,`test`:
+  5. Login with `test`,`test`:
   `$ npm login --registry http://localhost:4873/`
-  2. Run the gulp task:
+  4. Run the gulp task:
   `$ gulp my-name-is-nic-i-do-acceptance`
+  3. Clear out your dependencies from `package.json` in your isolated environment:
+  `"dependencies": {},`
+  2. Run `npm prune` to remove previous dependencies from `node_modules`.
   1. Install packages in your isolated environment!
-  `$ npm install [package name] --registry http://localhost:4873`
+  `$ npm install [package name] --save --registry http://localhost:4873`
   0. Press the green button